Emran0335/framer-motion/src/components/BasicsOfMotion.md

 ### Framer Motion is used to animate the appearance and disappearace of a <motion.div> element when a button is clicked.
-Let's break expalin it.
+Let's expalin it.

 ```
 <div style={{